modernben/forge-docs/1.0/servers/cookbook.md

 ## AWS provisioned servers are disappearing from the Forge UI

-To avoid this behaviour when provisioning servers in the Forge UI, select Create New for the VPC dropdown option.
-This will ensure that Forge will automatically create and configure the VPC and Security group needed for continues access from the Forge UI.
+To avoid this behaviour when provisioning servers in the Forge UI, select **Create New** in the VPC dropdown option.
+This will ensure that Forge will automatically create and configure the VPC and Security Group needed for continuous access from the Forge UI.

-Alternatively, if you want to use any existing VPC, ensure that the VPC has IPv4 address range (IPv4 CIDR block) that covers your EC2 instances private IP's, as well as a Security Group associated with that VPC.
+Alternatively, if you want to use any existing VPC, ensure that the VPC has IPv4 address range (IPv4 CIDR block) that covers your EC2 instance private IP addresses, as well as a Security Group associated with that VPC.

 The Security Group needs to have these Inbound Rules:

-For TCP Connections
+For TCP Connections:

 ```
 Type: All TCP
 Protocol: TCP
 Port range: 0 - 65535
 Source: 0.0.0.0/0
 ```

-For UDP Connections
+For UDP Connections:

 ```
 Type: All UDP
 Protocol: UDP